Planning a visit to Rome’s Colosseum in 2026?

 Is there parking near the Colosseum?

 Parking near the Colosseum is limited and usually not worth the stress for most travelers.
-Metro, walking, or taxis are easier.
+Metro, walking, taxis, or public transport are usually easier than trying to drive into the Ancient Rome area.

 Read the parking advice.